Contact our corporate or local offices directly.

 The license leased to that user can be terminated, and the seat returned to the license pool, by clicking the Release link associated with the user entry and then confirming the action in the Release seat dialog.
 The Altium software will notify the user that the license has been forcibly released by an administrator.

 The NEXUS Server provides a range of license usage monitoring and reporting features that can be used to audit how Altium software licenses are used within an organization.
 This is useful for ensuring that the best use is being made of the available license seats, for anticipating future license requirements and to determine the usage of individual Users.

 The server license usage features are accessed through the browser interface under the Reports tab on the License Manager page (Admin » Licenses).
 This offers an extensive range of reporting options that are accessed by specific tabs within the Reports view.
 Depending upon the type of information that's required for each report, the associated reporting filters can be applied to tailor the results to include specific Licenses, Roles, Users and time periods.

-To filter the usage reporting results to show the activity of a particular License for example, select the license of interest from the Licenses drop down menu and click – additional licenses can be added as required.
+To filter the usage reporting results to show the activity of a particular License for example, select the license of interest from the Licenses drop down menu and click .
+Additional licenses can be added as needed – licenses are differentiated by their Activation Code.
 The filtering action of the options remains in effect while each reporting style tab is selected, allowing you to see usage reports that are constrained to that license.